Ahmet Davutoğlu: Workers' rights

 Turkey has the highest number of workers' deaths within Europe, which is the third highest in the world according to the International Labour Organization.
 The Turkish Statistics Office claims that 1,754 workers deaths have occurred between 2009 and 2014.

 Especially after the Soma mine disaster in 2013, Turkish workers' rights and working conditions had come under heavy international and domestic scrutiny.
 Davutoğlu's government has pledged to improve worker safety in response to the large number of accidents in mines and construction sites.
 On 10 September 2014, the government passed a long proposed bill which waived the debts of all the family members of those killed in Soma, gave at least one family member the right to work in a state institution while also granting a "death salary" to them.
 The new law also limited workers to working a maximum of 36 hours a week and 6 hours a day, as well as reducing the retirement age from 55 to 50 while forcing employers to assign job security experts, doctors and health workers for their employees.

-On 6 September, an industrial lift accident in a construction site at Şişli, İstanbul which killed 10 workers renewed outrage regarding the lack of job safety.
+On 6 September, an industrial lift accident in a construction site at Şişli, Istanbul which killed 10 workers renewed outrage regarding the lack of job safety.
 Social unrest in response to the disaster resulted in riot police firing tear gas at workers' rights protesters.
 Davutoğlu subsequently promised to review laws regarding workplace safety and implement regulations more carefully, though the alleged links between the owner of the construction site and the AKP also resulted in sharp criticism.
 Calling the dead workers "martyrs" despite Deputy Prime Minister Bülent Arınç's controversial rejection of the term, Davutoğlu also announced that he would be meeting with workers' unions and calling relatives of those killed to offer his condolences.
 In a notable incident, a relative which had been called by Davutoğlu accused the Prime Minister of committing a murder, and threatened to take him and his government to court.

 In response to the September lift accident, Davutoğlu announced new measures to offer rewards to businesses with a good worker safety record as an incentive to lower accidents.

 Another mine accident, the second in six months, occurred in the town of Ermenek, Karaman Province on 28 October 2014.
 Three days later, on 31 October 17 agricultural workers were killed in a bus crash in Yalvaç in Isparta Province.
 The government received heavy criticism for what was perceived to be an ongoing 'massacre' of workers in Turkey.